notaz/picodrive/platform/base_readme.txt

 * 32x is not emulated.
 #ifdef PSP
-* SVP is not emulated.
+* SVP emulation is terribly slow.
 #endif
 * Various VDP quirks (window bug, scroll size 2, etc.) are not emulated, as very few games use this (if any at all).